SORMAS-Foundation/SORMAS-Project/docs/DEVELOPMENT_ENVIRONMENT.md

 - Open Git Bash and execute the following command to ensure that rebase is used when pulling the development branch rather than merge: `git config --global branch.development.rebase true`

 ## Step 3: Install Java
 Download and install the **Java 11 JDK** (not JRE) for your operating system.
 We suggest using [Zulu OpenJDK](https://www.azul.com/downloads/?version=java-11-lts&package=jdk).
 If you're running Linux, please refer to the [official documentation](https://docs.azul.com/zulu/zuludocs/ZuluUserGuide/PrepareZuluPlatform/AttachAPTRepositoryUbuntuOrDebianSys.htm) on how to install Zulu OpenJDK on your system.
+If you plan to work on the Android App as well, you will also need the **Java 8 JDK** to use with Android Studio.

 ## Step 4: Install and Configure Your IDE